Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Update-AzNetAppFilesBackupPolicy.md

 ```

 ### -ResourceId
-The resource id of the ANF pool
+The resource id of the ANF Backup Policy

 ```yaml
 Type: System.String